Jack Suwinski Player Props: Pirates vs. Dodgers

-On Monday, Jack Suwinski (.417 on-base percentage in past 10 games, 63 points above season-long percentage) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+On Tuesday, Jack Suwinski (.417 on-base percentage in past 10 games, 60 points above season-long percentage) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 9:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Brewers.
+He had a hitless showing in his previous game (0-for-2) against the Dodgers.

 Jack Suwinski Game Info & Props vs. the Dodgers